mwakaba2/crypto-reddit-sentiment-analysis/README.md

 ## Ideas for Improving This Further

 ### Model Improvements
-Here are some additional experiments I'd like to do to improve the sentiment analysis model:
+Additional experiment ideas to improve the sentiment analysis model:

 **1. Truncate the comment text from the left or the middle**